Yale for Life

 All Yale for Life courses actually start months before our June meeting.
 After registration, you will receive all books and scholarly articles for the course, and will immerse yourself in great works curated by our faculty.
 “A New Birth of Freedom…” is no exception, with works ranging from contemporaneous writings to great books written by your own Yale for Life professors.
 Primary sources will mix with authoritative texts to produce night after night of joy as you prepare for your return to the life of the mind.

 One of Yale for Life’s unique and most beloved features are our Special Events; sessions at a number of Yale’s well-known (such as the Yale Art Gallery) or less-known (such as a 2012 session at the not-yet-processed Kissinger Papers) centers of collection and learning.
 “A New Birth of Freedom…” continues this tradition.
-We are keeping some surprises up our sleeve, but here is a taste:

 Beyond the Classroom